EMOTION AMPLIFIER THESAURUS

 NOTES:

-There are several states of arousal: physical (including sexual), emotional, and cognitive (intellectual).
-Men and women will display this state differently, so this entry will focus on generalized aspects of arousal common to both.
-For more insight into the body language tied to arousal (especially escalated sexual arousal), visit our entries on DESIRE and LUST, and visit One Stop's body language tip sheets that show the stages of attraction.
+For additional insight into the body language tied to arousal (especially escalated sexual arousal), see our Emotion Thesaurus entries on DESIRE and LUST, and check out One Stop's body language tip sheets that show the stages of attraction.

 PHYSICAL SIGNALS AND BEHAVIORS:

-Focusing one's gaze on the subject and holding it there
+Focusing their gaze on the subject and holding it there

-A gaze that travels, taking in every aspect of the source of interest
+A gaze that travels, taking in every aspect of the other person

-Plucking at one's own clothing to straighten or adjust
+Plucking at clothing to adjust it as the character's temperature rises

 ...